mattjones315/RPackage_Tutorial/Tutorial.md

 pkgdown::build_site()
 ```

-This will automatically generate a new folder, `docs/` which will store your .html files as well as give you a preview of your new package website!
+`pkgdown` works similarly to Roxygen, in the sense it takes work you've already done and populates a website for you.
+Using the `build_site` function will automatically generate a new folder, `docs/` which will store your .html files as well as give you a preview of your new package website!

 ## Shiny apps

 Shiny apps are powerful interactive web applications that are written in R. While you can develop a custom web-based application with your own html, css, and javascript code, Shiny provides a convenient approach that will compile your R code into the requisite web-based code.

-While creating a Shiny app falls out of the purview of this tutorial, refer to a great [tutorial](http://zevross.com/blog/2016/04/19/r-powered-web-applications-with-shiny-a-tutorial-and-cheat-sheet-with-40-example-apps/) by Zev Ross to get started on your first Shiny app.
+While creating a Shiny app falls out of the purview of this tutorial, refer to a great tutorial [here](http://zevross.com/blog/2016/04/19/r-powered-web-applications-with-shiny-a-tutorial-and-cheat-sheet-with-40-example-apps/) by Zev Ross to get started on your first Shiny app.